 When your backpack is low on the back, it puts excessive stress on your shoulders.
 It may put strains on the shoulder and lower back.
 Maybe this is what you are doing since you are extricating the strap to make the process of wearing and taking off a backpack simpler.

-The low back position encourages forward bending gait, which spots tension onto the lower back.
+The low back position encourages a forward bending gait, which spots tension on the lower back.
 The loose straps will additionally permit the pack to move to and fro when you walk; this can be pretty awkward and may bring about the straps scraping your shoulders.

 If you experience issues changing the strap, maybe they are broken or cannot be bound accurately.
 You might discover guidance on the company’s website on the best way to change them and guarantee they are appropriately stringing through the system.
 If that doesn’t work out for you, it’s presumably advantageous to get another backpack that features effectively flexible lashes.